 Directly to the north of town are the majestic Escambray Mountains, home to numerous walking trails, streams and waterfalls.

-To the south of town, no more than fifteen minutes’ drive away, are the beautiful beaches and warm waters of the Caribbean.
+To the south of town, no more than fifteen minutes’ drive away, are the beautiful beaches of Playa Ancon and the warm, welcoming waters of the Caribbean.

 Despite being one of Cuba’s key cultural highlights, hotel options in Trinidad are surprisingly sparse with the Iberostar Grand & Hotel La Popa being the pick of a limited bunch.
 Thankfully, Trinidad boasts a wide range of casa particulares that are amongst the best on the island.